veertuinc/anka-docs/_partials/ec2-mac-amis/community-ami-list.md

 ---

 {{< hint info >}}
-AMIs will be published under account IDs `930457884660` (veertu official) and `679593333241` (marketplace account from amazon).
+AMIs will be published under account ID `930457884660` (veertu official).
 Do not trust AMIs from other accounts.
 {{< /hint >}}

 {{< hint warning >}}